peachpiecompiler/peachpie/README.md

 ## Project goals
 - **Increased performance**: PeachPie's extensive type analysis and the influence of Microsoft Roslyn should provide an improved performance of PHP applications and components.

 - **Security**: since programs run within the standardized and manageable .NET or .NET Core environment, the code is fully verifiable without any unsafe constructs.
+In addition, PHP applications can be distributed source-lessly for added security benefits.

 - **Cross-platform development**: the project compiles legacy PHP code into portable class libraries, enabling developers to build cross-platform apps and libraries for Microsoft platforms.